Alicia Keys: 2022–present: Santa Baby and Hell's Kitchen

+In February 2024, Keys performed in the Super Bowl LVIII halftime entertainment as a guest of headliner Usher; she performed "If I Ain't Got You", before joining Usher to sing their duet "My Boo".
+In March 2024, Keys released "Kaleidoscope" as the lead single from the soundtrack album of Hell's Kitchen.
+"Finally", Keys's collaboration with Swedish House Mafia, was released in August 2024.

 Artistry

 From the beginning of her career, Keys has been noted for being a multifaceted talent as a singer, songwriter, instrumentalist, arranger, and producer.
-She achieved acclaim for her unique style and maturity as a classical musician and singer-songwriter.
+She achieved acclaim for her maturity as a classical musician and singer-songwriter with a unique style blending R&B, pop, hip-hop, and soul.
 The Times wrote that Keys's debut album, Songs in A Minor, "spoke from a soul that seemed way beyond its years", and her follow up, The Diary of Alicia Keys, "confirmed her place in musical history".
 The Seattle Times assessed that with her third album, As I Am, Keys continued showing diversity in her music and her "depth as a songwriter, singer and pianist."
 USA Today, in a review of Songs in A Minor, commended Keys's "musical, artistic and thematic maturity" starting out her career.
 The Japan Times regarded Keys's production of Songs in A Minor as displaying "the kind of taste and restraint that is rare in current mainstream R&B".
 Billboard wrote that her debut "introduced a different kind of pop singer.
 Not only was she mean on the ivories, but she showed true musicianship, writing and performing her material", and Keys continued developing her artistry with subsequent albums.
 Rolling Stone remarked that Keys broke into the music world as a singer "with hip-hop swagger, an old-school soul sound and older school (as in Chopin) piano chops", her appeal "bridging the generation gap".
 On MSN's list of "Contemporary R&B, hip hop and rap icons", it was stated that Keys achieved prominence by "drawing from her classical technique as a pianist, enhanced by her ease as a multi-instrumentalist ... and songwriting steeped in her formal studies."
+In March 2025, The Recording Academy named Keys as one of the essential R&B female artists in their list of 7 Women Essential To R&B, writing that by "majestic blend of classical piano and R&B" Keys brought an "impeccable level of musicianship to the 21st century".